Let me first introduce to you my colleague Hilja:

 When I get my master’s degree in educational sciences (soon, I hope), I will be a qualified elementary school class teacher and a subject teacher of mathematics and physics.
 To make my dream of teaching abroad come true, I’m also planning to get an international English teaching qualification in the future.
 Whatever I find myself doing, one of my strengths will always be my multidisciplinary background in various academic studies.

 In the beginning of my study career I chose engineering, which earned me a bachelor’s degree in science, including mathematics, physics, electronics engineering and audio technology.
 However, during my engineering studies I longed for something more directly connected to the arts and human behavior.
 So I started studying musicology with minors in educational sciences and computer science at the University of Helsinki, which also gave me the opportunity to dig deeper into music which has always been an important part of my life.

 In the end, after a lot of encouraging experience as a teacher, I decided that I want my career to be in the field of education.
 So I started studying for a master’s degree in educational sciences with the aim to qualify as an elementary school class teacher.
 Currently I make use of my multidisciplinary studies while researching the development of child artists in Moldova, Romania and Ukraine (more about this later).

 My dream is to work as a teacher in Moldova for a while (or longer because everything I do seems to grow bigger and bigger).
 This is one of the many reasons why I’m also studying the beautiful Romanian language.
-In 2019 I taught English at the summer camp of a school in Chișinău, Moldova.
+In 2019 I taught English at a summer camp of a school in Chișinău, Moldova.

 Eelis the Teacher